How to Move a Hot Tub

 - Remove your hot tub cover and move it separately.
 This will ensure that the cover doesn't get damaged during the move.

-- Check your instruction manual to determine how to remove the hot tub cover.
+Check your instruction manual to determine how to remove the hot tub cover.
 Some require you to remove screws from the hinges.
 You will want to set aside any screws in a safe place with your cover.

-Load the Hot Tub
+Lift and Load Hot Tub

 Now it's time to start moving and loading the hot tub.